asantech/CSS/div.md

    By empty I mean having no child elements.

-   There are two ways to give a div a height: <br>
+   There are two ways to give div a height: <br>
    a) By giving it height directly using CSS. <br>
    b) By giving it at least one child element that should have a height.